pixie-io/pixie/docs/customer/content/installation/deployment-steps.md

 metaDescription: "Pixie is ..."
 ---

-Administrators can setup Pixie in seven simple steps:
+Administrators can setup Pixie in six simple steps:

 > **Step 1:** Visit the [sign-up page](https://withpixie.ai/create).